mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/creating.md

 In the corresponding content script we do two things:

 * handle a message from the add-on code by giving the text area focus
-* listen for the return key and when it is, send the contents of the text area to the add-on
+* listen for the return key and when it is pressed, send the contents of the text area to the add-on.

 <p>